A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Applications to Evolvability

-An immediate corollary of this result is monotone evolvability of every SQ-learnable concept class in $\SelNB[L_Q,t,p,s]$ over any fixed distribution $D$. \begin{theorem} Let $D$ be a distribution and $C$ be a concept class efficiently SQ learnable over $D$.
-There exist polynomials $p(n,1/\eps)$ and $s(n,1/\eps)$, an inverse polynomial $t(n,1/\eps)$ and a mutation algorithm $\A = (R, M)$ such that $C$ is evolvable monotonically by $\A$ over $D$ in $\SelNB[L_Q,t(n,1/\eps),p(n,1/\eps),s(n,1/\eps)]$.
+\begin{theorem} Let $D$ be a distribution and $C$ be a concept class efficiently SQ learnable over $D$.
+There exist polynomials $p(n,1/\eps)$ and $s(n,1/\eps)$, an inverse polynomial $t(n,1/\eps)$ and an evolution algorithm $\A = (R, M)$ such that $C$ is evolvable monotonically by $\A$ over $D$ in $\SelNB[L_Q,t(n,1/\eps),p(n,1/\eps),s(n,1/\eps)]$.
 Here if $D$ is not efficiently samplable then $\A$ is a non-uniform algorithm. \end{theorem} \begin{proof} Let $R$ be the representation class containing all circuits over $X$ and let $r$ be any representation in $R$.
 Given $r$ and $1/\eps$ the algorithm $M$ uses the algorithm $\N$ from Theorem \ref{th:sqlearn2neighbor} with parameters $r$ and $\eps$ to obtain $N(r,\eps)$.
-The algorithm $\N$ requires access to distribution $D$ and can be simulated efficiently if $D$ is efficiently samplable or simulated using a fixed random sample of points from $D$ otherwise (as it is done for example in \cite{Feldman:08ev}).
+Let $\theta(n,1/\eps)$ denote the inverse-polynomial improvement guaranteed by Theorem \ref{th:sqlearn2neighbor}.
+The algorithm $\N$ requires access to distribution $D$ and can be simulated efficiently if $D$ is efficiently samplable or simulated using a fixed random sample of points from $D$ otherwise.
+In this case $\A$ might be a non-uniform algorithm (as we explained in Section \ref{sec:strong-sqd}).
 The algorithm $M$ outputs a randomly and uniformly chosen representation in $N(r,\eps)$.
+The efficiency of $\N$ implies that $M$ can be implemented efficiently.